infinispan/infinispan-spark/README.md

 infinispan.rdd.read_batch_size  | Batch size (number of entries) when reading from the cache | 10000 |
-infinispan.rdd.write_batch_size| Batch size (number of entries) when writing to the cache | 500 infinispan.rdd.number_server_partitions | Number of partitions created per Infinispan server | 2 infinispan.rdd.query.proto.protofiles | Map<String, String> with protobuf file names and contents | Can be ommited if entities are [annotated](https://github.com/infinispan/infinispan/blob/master/client/hotrod-client/src/test/java/org/infinispan/client/hotrod/marshall/ProtoStreamMarshallerWithAnnotationsTest.java#L39) with protobuf encoding information.
+infinispan.rdd.write_batch_size| Batch size (number of entries) when writing to the cache | 500 infinispan.rdd.number_server_partitions | Number of partitions created per Infinispan server | 2 infinispan.rdd.query.proto.protofiles | Map\<String, String\> with protobuf file names and contents | Can be omitted if entities are [annotated](https://github.com/infinispan/infinispan/blob/master/client/hotrod-client/src/test/java/org/infinispan/client/hotrod/marshall/ProtoStreamMarshallerWithAnnotationsTest.java#L39) with protobuf encoding information.
 Protobuf encoding is required to filter the RDD by Query infinispan.rdd.query.proto.marshallers | List of protostream marshallers classes for the objects in the cache | Can be ommited if entities are [annotated](https://github.com/infinispan/infinispan/blob/master/client/hotrod-client/src/test/java/org/infinispan/client/hotrod/marshall/ProtoStreamMarshallerWithAnnotationsTest.java#L39) with protobuf encoding information.
-Protobuf encoding is required to filter the RDD by Query infinispan.client.hotrod.use_ssl | Enable SSL | false infinispan.client.hotrod.key_store_file_name | The JKS keystore file name, required when mutual SSL authentication is enabled in the Infinispan server.
+Protobuf encoding is required to filter the RDD by Query infinispan.rdd.query.proto.protoclasses | Collection\<Class\> containing protobuf annotations such as @ProtoMessage and @ProtoField | Alternative to using ```infinispan.rdd.query.proto.protofiles``` and ```infinispan.rdd.query.proto.marshallers``` configurations, since both will be auto-generated based on the annotations. infinispan.client.hotrod.use_ssl | Enable SSL | false infinispan.client.hotrod.key_store_file_name | The JKS keystore file name, required when mutual SSL authentication is enabled in the Infinispan server.
 Can be either the file path or a class path resource.
 Examples: "/usr/local/keystore.jks", "classpath:/keystore.jks" | infinispan.client.hotrod.trust_store_file_name | The JKS keystore path or classpath containing server certificates |